Mattilsynet/datomic-gcp-tf/README.md

   for GCP authorized SSH access.
 - A NAT for outbound traffic from the VM

-The Terraform module does not set up a storage backend.
-It is recommended to manage the life-cycle of the storage backend (where your data lives) and the transactor VM (stateless) separately.
-The module has been developed for, and tested with a postgresql CloudSQL instance.
-See below for instructions on how to set this up.
+The Terraform module manages the life-cycle of the storage backend (where your data lives) and the transactor VM (stateless) separately.
+You do not have to use the exact storage backend suggested here, but the Ansible setup does assume it can read some details about it from both secret manager and SQL instances.
+If you set up storage differently, please review the details of the Ansible collection before running it.

 The Ansible collection prepares the VM for running the Datomic transactor as a Docker container on ports 4337, 4338 and 4339.